Tombana/foosball-tracker/README.md

 - `replay.sh` - Wrapper around `player`

 The python script `webproxy.py` acts as a proxy between the web interface (i.e. the javascript code) and the `raspiballs` program.
-It runs a websocket server, and the web interface is opened, the javascript code will try to connect to the websocket server.
+It runs a websocket server, and when the web interface is opened, the javascript code will try to connect to the websocket server.
 When the web interface requests tracking, `webproxy.py` will run `run-tracker.sh`.
 When a goal is scored, `raspiballs` writes some data to a FIFO file, which is read out by `webproxy.py` and sent to the web interface.
 When the web interface requests a replay, `webproxy.py` will run `generate-replay.sh` followed by `replay.sh`.